metabase/metabase/docs/databases/sync-scan.md

 ## Initial sync, scan, and fingerprinting

-When Metabase first connects to your database, it performs a [sync](#how-database-scans-work) to determine the metadata of the columns in your tables and automatically assign each column a [semantic type](../data-modeling/field-types.md).
+When Metabase first connects to your database, Metabase performs a [sync](#how-database-scans-work) to determine the metadata of the columns in your tables and automatically assign each column a [semantic type](../data-modeling/field-types.md).
 Once the sync is successful, Metabase runs [scans](#scheduling-database-scans) of each table to look for URLs, JSON, encoded strings, etc. The [fingerprinting](#how-database-fingerprinting-works) queries run once the syncs are complete.

 You can follow the progress of these queries from **Admin** > **Troubleshooting** > **Logs**.

 Once the queries are done running, you can view and edit the synced metadata from **Admin settings** > **Data model**.
 For more info, see [editing metadata](../data-modeling/metadata-editing.md).